 - Both HUD, VA, and the Federal Housing Finance Agency (FHFA) realized this

-- HUD and FHFA has has increased FHA, VA, and Conforming Loan Limits in all counties in California including high cost areas for two years in a row
+- HUD and FHFA has increased FHA, VA, and Conforming Loan Limits in all counties in California including high-cost areas for two years in a row

 - California FHA 203k Loans are more popular than ever